-CREDITS: Maternal/Child Nursing focuses on the nursing needs of individuals as they relate to childbearing and children.
-Students will Maternal/Child Nursing locuses on the nursing needs of individuals as they relate to childbearing and children.
+Maternal/Child Nursing focuses on the nursing needs of individuals as they relate to childbearing and children.
 Students will utilize critical thinking skills through the nursing process, evidence-based practice, and quality improvement to implement preventative, supportive, and therapeutic plans of care.
 There is an emphasis on the physiological, cultural, and developmental needs of the clients.
 There is a clinical component to this course.
 PREREQUISITES: NURS 250, NURS 255, and NURS 260.
 CLINICAL PROGRESSION: STUDENTS MUST MAINTAIN A "C" OR BETTER IN ALL NURSING COURSES TO PARTICIPATE IN LIVE CLINICALS.
-GRADE REQUIREMENT: A MINIMUM GRADE OF "C" MUST BE EARNED IN THIS COURSE TO BE ELIGIBLE TO GRADUATE FROM THE NURSING PROGRAM OR PROGRESS INTO COURSES THAT THE THE COURSE AS A PREPEOULSITE.
-THAT REQUIRE THIS COURSE AS A PREREQUISITE.
+GRADE REQUIREMENT: A MINIMUM GRADE OF "C" MUST BE EARNED IN THIS COURSE TO BE ELIGIBLE TO GRADUATE FROM THE NURSING PROGRAM OR PROGRESS INTO COURSES THAT REQUIRE THIS COURSE AS A PREREQUISITE.